- Entry requirements: 2:1 Bachelor's degree

 |Postgraduate entry requirements||

-A 2:1 or equivalent undergraduate degree in Archaeology, Anthropology or related fields such as (but not limited to) Earth or Life Sciences, History and Geography.
+A 2:1 or equivalent undergraduate degree in Archaeology or related field such as (but not limited to): Anthropology, some science subjects (Biological, Physics, Geology, Geophysical), History and Geography.

 If you hold a bachelor’s degree or equivalent, but don’t meet our entry requirements, you could be eligible for a Pre-Master’s course.
 This is offered on campus at the University of Liverpool International College, in partnership with Kaplan International Pathways.
 It’s a specialist preparation course for postgraduate study, and when you pass the Pre-Master’s at the required level with good attendance, you’re guaranteed entry to a University of Liverpool master’s degree.